goktugfevzi/WPF-Server-Client/README.md

 ## Description

-This repository contains a simple WPF application for a client-server communication.
-The project includes two separate applications: a server and a client.
+This is a TCP server-client application built with C# and WPF using the MVVM design pattern.
+The application allows the user to send a random number to the server, which can turn on or off a light on the client side.
+The server-client communication is done using the TCP/IP protocol.

-## Getting Started
+## Features

-#### Prerequisites
+Connect to a server and retrieve the current state of the light and text in the application.

-To run the applications, you need to have the following software installed on your machine:</br></br>
+Send a random number to the server.

-Visual Studio 2019 or later</br>
+Turn on or off the light on the client side.
-.NET 6.0 or later</br>
+View the current state of the light and text in the application.

 #### Installation